 Peripheral nerve injury or dysfunction can result in neuropathic pain.
-Examples are mononeuropathies (eg, carpal tunnel syndrome, radiculopathy), plexopathies (typically caused by nerve compression, as by a neuroma, tumor, or herniated disk), and polyneuropathies (typically caused by various metabolic neuropathies—see Table 1: Peripheral Nervous System and Motor Unit Disorders: Causes of Peripheral Nervous System Disorders).
+Examples are mononeuropathies (eg, carpal tunnel syndrome, radiculopathy), plexopathies (typically caused by nerve compression, as by a neuroma, tumor, or herniated disk), and polyneuropathies (typically caused by various metabolic neuropathies—see Table 1: Some Causes of Peripheral Nervous System Disorders).
 Mechanisms presumably vary and may involve an increased number of Na channels on regenerating nerves.

 Central neuropathic pain syndromes appear to involve reorganization of central somatosensory processing; the main categories are deafferentation pain and sympathetically maintained pain.
 Both are complex and, although presumably related, differ substantially.

 Deafferentation pain is due to partial or complete interruption of peripheral or central afferent neural activity.
-Examples are postherpetic neuralgia, central pain (pain after CNS injury), and phantom pain (pain felt in the region of an amputated body part).
+Examples are postherpetic neuralgia, central pain (pain after CNS injury), and phantom limb pain (pain felt in the region of an amputated body part—see Complications).
 Mechanisms are unknown but may involve sensitization of central neurons, with lower activation thresholds and expansion of receptive fields.

 Sympathetically maintained pain depends on efferent sympathetic activity.
 Complex regional pain syndrome sometimes involves sympathetically maintained pain.
 Other types of neuropathic pain may have a sympathetically maintained component.
 Mechanisms probably involve abnormal sympathetic-somatic nerve connections (ephapses), local inflammatory changes, and changes in the spinal cord.